MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 ## Prerequisites

-- Any version of Dynamics 365 Field Service
+- Any version of Dynamics 365 Field Service.
-- You must be logged in as a user with **Field Service - Administrator** or **System Administrator** security roles
+- You must be logged in as a user with **Field Service - Administrator** or **System Administrator** security roles.

 ## Create a bookable resource